 - Consult Risk Management. - This activity page must be presented to the activity provider prior to the activity taking place.
 The activity provider must meet the minimum requirements listed on this page.
+For more information on planning trips using outside providers, consult Outside Activity Providers. - Leisure Swimming at a Designated Swim Area: - Requires that all the relevant procedures and safety standards, listed under the headings Designated Swim Areas, must be followed.
+Consult: Equipment, Clothing/Footwear/Jewellery, Facilities, Special Rules/Instructions, and Supervision, including Supervision Ratios and Qualifications, on the activity page. - Leisure Swimming at a Non-Designated Swim Area: - When it is not possible to follow the requirements for Leisure Swimming at a Designated Swim Area, all relevant procedures and safety standards outlined for the Non-Designated Swim Areas must be followed. - Designated swim areas (waterfront) at camps are governed by Ontario Regulation 503/17 (s.
+24 and 25). - Also consult Outdoor Education (General Procedures).

-For more information on planning trips using outside providers, consult Outside Activity Providers. - Designated Swim Areas (waterfront) in camps are governed by Ontario Regulation 503/17 (s.
-24 and 25). - Also consult Outdoor Education (General Procedures). - Consult Swimming if the activity occurs in a pool. - Consult Outdoor Education (Swimming Leisure) for a definition of and safety standards for leisure swimming if, during an instructional swimming session, the focus moves from instructional to leisure swimming. - Consult Outdoor Education (Swimming on Watercraft and Land-based Trips) for a definition of and safety standards for swimming at Non-Designated Swim areas in lakes, ponds and rivers when on Outdoor Education watercraft and/or land-based trips.
+- Consult Swimming if the activity occurs in a pool. - Consult Outdoor Education (Swimming Instructional) if during a leisure swimming session the focus moves to Instructional swimming from Leisure swimming, and for a definition of, and safety standards for instructional swimming. - Consult Outdoor Education (Swimming on Watercraft and Land-based Trips) for a definition of and safety standards for swimming at Non-Designated Swim areas in lakes, ponds and rivers when on Outdoor Education watercraft and/or land-based trips.